Autonomous Wheelchair Attachment - YHack 1st Place Hardware — Self-Driving Wheelchair Add-On

 Results

-The prototype successfully navigated an indoor course at YHack, avoiding static and dynamic obstacles in real time.
+The prototype successfully navigated an indoor course at YHack, taking voice commands and reaching named waypoints while avoiding static and dynamic obstacles in real time.
 Judges awarded it 1st place in the hardware category for the combination of practical impact, technical execution, and the fact that it augments existing wheelchairs rather than replacing them.
+The biggest open gap was pose estimation — the demo ran on dead-reckoning with LiDAR scan-matching as a guard, and proper EKF fusion of LiDAR, encoders, and visual odometry is the next milestone.